How to Write and Update Email and Why

 If you say something once, you haven't said it at all.
 Communication requires repetition.
 The medium of a weekly email is one that allows you to build themes and repeat the same thing over and over in different ways until people get it.
 You can't do that in a one off message.

 People Will Want to Appear In It

-Your weekly email should be highlighting all the things you team is doing.
+Your weekly email should be highlighting all the things your team is doing.
 They know people are reading it.
 Their managers are probably reading it.
-They know its going to go out this week and they'll actually start to understand that their work is visible and therefore meaningful.
+They know it's going to go out this week and they'll actually start to understand that their work is visible and therefore meaningful.
 They'll want to do more and more.

 Regular Communication Makes Communicating Changes Easy

 If you tell someone you're going to do something within six weeks and then on day forty-one you tell them it's not going to be done, you've probably surprised them (in a bad way).

 If you tell someone you're gong to do something within six weeks and each week you let them know where you are, they won't care at all when you end up needing eight or nine.
 They adjusted for that weeks ago.